arnaud-lb/php-memory-profiler/README.md

     extension=memprof.so

-The extension has no overhead when not profiling, so it can be enabled by default on dev environments.
+The extension has no overhead when not profiling, so it can be loaded by default on dev environments.

 ## Usage

+Using the extension is done in three steps:

+### 1. Enabling profile

 Profiling is enabled at request startup when one of these is true: